OpenInfrastructureOrbit/oio.social/_pages/en/main.md

 Welcome to the Open Infrastructure Orbit - OIO
 =========================================

 The Open Infrastructure Orbit *(also: the Marina)* is a safe haven for all groups and individuals dealing with and building open infrastructure.
+Together with about:freedom we are creating an area at #rC3.
 [Read more...](/en/about)

 OIO at [rC3 – remote Chaos Experience](https://events.ccc.de/2020/09/04/rc3-remote-chaos-experience/)
 ---------